fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket II - pt 1.md

 ## Chapter 1

-&amp;gt; _"Metrocon is a great experience for every cape...
+> _"Metrocon is a great experience for every cape...
 You know, is the_ Breakthrough Mecca, _and is nice to see, for us from_ Herós Sans Frontières, _that we are also inspiration for fans and new capes."_
-&amp;gt;
+>
-&amp;gt; **Jiminy Cricket, _"From Dress-up to save up: an underage breakthrough story"_**
+> **Jiminy Cricket, _"From Dress-up to save up: an underage breakthrough story"_**

 Jiminy was back to the _Herós Sans Frontières_ booth at the _Metrocon_, the biggest cape fandom event all around the world, limping a little, supporting his weight in part using a beautiful cane with a Jiminy Cricket head Dumont made him.
 Part of _National CAI Conference_, the biggest CAI training and expo event, _Metrocon_ was part confraternization, part _fanservice_, part festival, part headhunting.